 See 5.66 for procedures concerning reporting chemical waste for collection.

-For chemical identification guidelines, refer to the Environmental Health nd Safety (EH&S) Hazardous Wastes Identification website at:
+For chemical identification guidelines, refer to the Environmental Health nd Safety (EH&S) website at:

-University laboratories and departments may store chemicals in the following types of locations:
+University laboratories and departments may accumulate chemical waste in the following types of locations:

 Satellite Accumulation Areas